 The Family Life Center was constructed and opened for service in the spring of 1995, as we had a need for more Sunday School classrooms.
 The building has a basketball gym, kitchen, and houses the FUMC Preschool during the school year.

-Our church remains vibrant and energetic and, with the Lord's help, will for many more years!
+Even though FMC-SC has encountered many changes, it never-the-less remains a vibrant and energetic congregation, and with the Lord's help, will be for many more years!